When frustrations build and you wonder how to help your relationship, don’t miss Heather’s recipe for a happy marriage and her best piece of advice!

 It Helps Me Understand Why I’m Upset

-The phrase “unmet expectation equals frustration” helps me understand why I start to get those irritated feelings creeping into my gut and up my spine causing my jaw to clench.
-When I have an interaction with my husband where I start feeling like that, I try to remember that it’s probably not something he’s doing on purpose to make me mad.
+The phrase “unmet expectation equals frustration” helps me understand why I start to get those irritated feelings.
+You know, the ones creeping into my gut and up my spine causing my jaw to clench.
+When I have an interaction with my husband and I feel that, I try to remember that it’s not something he’s doing on purpose to make me mad.
 Instead, we have a different expectation of what we think should be happening.

 For example, if I am expecting him to help me bring in the groceries, but he doesn’t help, I might get frustrated.
-But if he didn’t know I needed help, or he’s busy doing something so he can’t help, my feelings don’t come from him not acting, but from my false expectation of him.
+But maybe he didn’t know I needed help, or he’s busy doing something so he can’t help.
+In that case, my feelings don’t come from him not acting, but from my false expectation of him.